satyapj/angularjs/README.md

+# Introduction
-A bunch of AngularJS 1.5.x sample application to help understand different features of AngularJS.
+A bunch of example and code snippets application to help understand different features of AngularJS 1.5.x.